In Yvelines, you can climb to the top of this tower for a sweeping view of the medieval town.

 Centered on a tower 15 m in diameter and 25 m tall, it features four turrets.
 In the 16th century, the monument served as a prison, with executions carried out at the foot of the tower.
 In the 19th century, while many donjons médiévaux were being demolished, Houdan’s survived thanks to a stroke of genius.
 In 1880, instead of erecting an expensive modern structure, the decision was made to exploit the legendary durability of the walls of Amaury III de Montfort and convert it into a château d'eau.

-Then an immense metal tank was installed, followed by a concrete cap at the top of the tower, still visible today.
-For more than 100 years, this historic monument supplied pressure to the taps of Houdan residents and helped fight fires.
-It wasn't until 1970 that it retired from its hydraulic duties and became a pure heritage object again, already listed as a historic monument in 1889.
+A vast metal tank was installed, followed by a concrete cap at the very top of the tower, still visible.
+It’s fun to stand underneath, because the acoustics are unusually striking, with sound echoing like few places do.
+For more than a century, this historic landmark kept the pressure in the Houdanais taps and helped fight fires.
+It wasn’t until 1970 that it retired from hydraulic duty to become a pure heritage object once again, already listed as a historic monument in 1889.

 Practical information